dagbjorn/microcoffeeonkube/README.md

 The application supports both http and https on the frontend consisting of a GUI and REST services facing the Internet.
 However, https is a requirement in Chrome and Opera to get the HTML Geolocation API going.
 Also, browsers are not particulary happy with mixed content (mix of http and https connections), so pure use of https is recommended.

 #### microcoffeeonkube-database
 Contains the MongoDB database.
-The database image is based on the [tutum/mongodb](https://hub.docker.com/r/tutum/mongodb/) image on DockerHub.
+The database image is based on the official [mongo](https://hub.docker.com/r/_/mongo/) image on DockerHub.

 The database installation uses a persistent Kubernetes volume, *mongodbdata*, for data storage.
 This volume is automatically created by Kubernetes according to the configuration in the manifest file.